Shivaay: Release

 Shivaay released on 28 October 2016.
 It released internationally in 60 countries including Germany, France, Italy, Austria, Switzerland, Denmark, and Chile.
 However, the film was not released in Pakistan.

-The film's runtime was later reduced by 19 minutes, and the new trimmed version was released in cinemas.
+The film's runtime was later reduced by 19 minutes, with the new trimmed version released in cinemas.

 Piracy issue

 On 27 October 2016, The Indian Express published that self-proclaimed film critic Kamaal R. Khan had uploaded the opening sequence of the film on Twitter, which he shot in a theater in Dubai.
 Devgn, the producer, was quoted saying that he would take legal action against Khan.

 Reception

 Critical reception

 Bollywood Hungama gave 3.5/5 stars and wrote "Shivaay is a perfect emotional thriller that scores high on the account of its breathtaking visuals, amazing action and a high octane performance".
 Dainik Jagran rated 3.5/5 stars and describes it as "full of emotion and action".
 Renuka Vyavahare of The Times of India gave 3/5 stars and wrote "Overall, Ajay is unstoppable in Shivaay but you wish he wasn’t!
 Laced with visual excellence, you applaud his film’s larger than life canvas but despite the efforts, his second directorial venture fails to engage you emotionally".
 Mumbai Mirror also rated the film 3/5 stars and states that the film "scores fairly on most accounts".
 Bollywood Life rated 3/5 stars and wrote "Ajay Devgn's directorial is all about its stunning visuals and breath taking action scenes".
 BookMyShow called the film a "perfect Diwali gift you can give yourself and your family this (Diwali) weekend".